jatiwicaksono98/XSSProtector/README.md

 By now, the extension should be ready to be used

-The extension's UI is believed to be self-explanatory

 Please feel free to email me at cl20627@bristol.ac.uk if there is any question regarding this project

 Note : Currently the extension would communicate with localhost:5000 where the MLServer was put